Between 160,000 and 220,000 care workers are unlawfully paid less than the minimum wage.

 Eventually, Labour will have to explain how it plans to end the care rationing that is becoming one of the biggest social injustices in this country.
 In the meantime, the fact that Labour is taking up this cause is vitally important for families up and down the country that only want the best for their relative, but too often find the best is far from what they get.

 Clare McNeil is a senior research fellow at IPPR and author of The Generation Strain: Collective Solutions to Care in an Ageing SocietyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.